amer/resinfra/README.md

 2. Jan mention an interesting idea about making the whole system event-driven (possibly based on Kafka).
 I will look into this today
 3. Since Consul use gossip communication for its service discovery, it can be too chatty if there are a lot of events going on.

+### Roland
+1. I have read up on the topic of network configuration in AWS
+2. I created a terraform script to deploy a fully configured vm in AWS with a VPC, a subnet, a public IP address, an internet gateway and security groups
+3. I wrote a small piece of documentation for the terraform script

 ## 23.11.2020
 ### Johann
 1. Yesterday, I did nothing.